alex-gutev/live_cells_cpp/doc/3-two-way-data-flow.md

 normal computed cell, created with `live_cells::computed()`, but can also have its value set directly as though it is a mutable cell.
-When the value of a mutable computed cell is set, it *reverses* the computation by setting the argument cells to a value such that when the mutable computed cell is recomputed, the same value will be produced as the value that was set.
+When the value of a mutable computed cell is set, it *reverses* the computation by setting the argument cells to a value such that if the mutable computed cell were to be recomputed, the same value would be produced as the value that was set.
 This allows data to flow in two directions, whereas `live_cells::computed()` only allows data to flow in a single direction.